James4Ever0/agi_computer_control/usb_power_management/README.md

 ----

-the primary cause of disk disconnection could be idle state.
+the primary cause of disk disconnection could be idle state. check for removable drives and run file operations like `touch` and `rm` in short intervals on them.

 ----